ajeless/docs/test_and_qa/common_definitions.md

 - **Error**: A part of the system or service that can lead to failure, often related to a segment of the software product's code.

 ## F
 - **Failure**: The unwanted effects that occur when the delivered service deviates from the specification of the expected service.
+It is the inability of the software to perform as intended.
 - **Fault/Defect/Bug**: The root cause of an error.
-Faults can arise from poor requirements specification, design flaws, manufacturing defects, hardware wear and tear, and coding mistakes in software.
+Faults can arise from poor requirements specification, design flaws, manufacturing defects, hardware wear and tear, and coding mistakes in software, and usually lead to unexpected behavior.

 ## G
 - **Grey Box Testing**: A software testing method that combines both black box and white box testing techniques.
 In this method, the tester has partial knowledge of the software's internal workings.